 Rehosting ensures easy migration of the whole system to new hardware, cloud, or virtual environment.
 Although rehosting is generally considered just a step in the app migration process, it helps resolve support issues regarding open systems like SQL-based x86 environment or the cloud.

-Find out more about cloud computing in our post Cloud Migration Strategy Must-do’s for Every Business
+Find out more about cloud computing in our post.
+Cloud Migration Strategy Must-Do’s: Preparation, Migration, and Maintenance

 Due to this approach’s low risks, it’s popular among large enterprises that want to improve the system’s performance while not disturbing its workflow.

 Replatforming allows you to migrate components of an application to a new platform with minimal changes in the code.
 You do not have to change core code or features, which is very attractive to those who do not want to modify “too much” or are worried that users will not be able to use the new system.